-Most people who like getting hands on with the device enjoy installing the SuperSU from the custom recovery image because it helps then learn more about what is happening.
+Most people who like getting hands-on with the device enjoy installing the SuperSU from the custom recovery image because it helps them learn more about what is happening.
 However, gone are the days when it is frowned upon to use a one-click rooting tool.
-Nowadays there are plenty of reason why Android experts would want to use a one-click rooting tool that goes well beyond just trying to take the easy way out.
+Nowadays, there is plenty of reasons why Android experts would want to use a one-click rooting tool that goes well beyond just trying to take the easy way out.

-As far as Samsung devices go, if you are looking to use a one-click rooting tool, then you should always check out if there is a version of the CF-Auto-Root tool that you can use.
+As far as Samsung devices go, if you are looking to use a one-click rooting tool, then you should always check for versions of the CF-Auto-Root tool to use.
 Samsung Galaxy Tab 4 10.1 SM-T533 device owners are in luck as there is a version of the tool that they can use.
 The CF-Auto-Root tool is flashed by using the Odin flashing tool.
 There is not much that can go wrong provided that you have a Windows operating system that is running on the computer because the rooting file needs to be flashed with the Odin flashing tool to be correctly installed and enabled on the tablet.

 - Chainfire’s Samsung Galaxy Tab 4 10.1 SM-T533 tablet was running on the LMY47X.T533XXU1BOI3 firmware build number when the rooting tool that is found in this guide was developed.
 That does not mean you need to be running on that same firmware version that he was running when you go to use this guide.
 He just gives us the firmware he was running so we can use it as an indicator if that information ever becomes relevant in the future.